Hodophile-2082/alx_python/python-hello_world/README.md

 if the last digit is 0: the string and is 0 if the last digit is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line

+4
+a program that prints all numbers from 0 to 98 in decimal and in hexadecimal .
+You can only use one print function with string format You can only use one loop in your code
+You are not allowed to store numbers or strings in a variable You are not allowed to import any module